Baseflow/XF-Material-Library/README.md

 - Shows an alert dialog for acknowledgement.
 It only has a single, dismissive action used for acknowledgement.

     ```c#
-    await MaterialDialogs.ShowAlertAsync(message: "This is an alert dialog.");
+    await MaterialDialog.Instance.AlertAsync(message: "This is an alert dialog.");

-    await MaterialDialogs.ShowAlertAsync(message: "This is an alert dialog",
+    await MaterialDialog.Instance.AlertAsync(message: "This is an alert dialog",
                                         acknowledgementText: "Got It");

-    await MaterialDialogs.ShowAlertAsync(message: "This is an alert dialog",
+    await MaterialDialog.Instance.AlertAsync(message: "This is an alert dialog",
                                         title: "Alert Dialog",
                                         acknowledgementText: "Got It");
     ```